cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 #### Quick guide

-The argument signature is different for Cypress' builtin `.selectFile()` command than `.attachFile` the `cypress-file-upload` plugin provided.
+The argument signature is different for Cypress' builtin `.selectFile()` command than the `.attachFile` command the `cypress-file-upload` plugin provided.
 You can follow the steps below for each argument in order to migrate:

 In the first argument: